 Man charged in double homicide at ABQ gas station

 Apr.
-22—Detectives arrested a man accused of fatally shooting two men during a dispute outside a gas station earlier this month in Northeast Albuquerque.
+22—Detectives arrested a man accused of fatally shooting two people during a dispute outside a gas station earlier this month in Northeast Albuquerque.

 Vigil was arrested Thursday and will be booked into the Metropolitan Detention Center.